moshesipper/Applied-Machine-Learning-Course/README.md

 <a name="medium">**5-Min Reads**</a>

-Short medium articles of mine about topics related to this course:
+Short Medium articles of mine about topics related to this course:
 - [Linear Regression vs Logistic Regression in a Nutshell ](https://medium.com/mlearning-ai/linear-regression-vs-logistic-regression-in-a-nutshell-cf708cfe8f92)